symfony/symfony-docs/messenger.rst

     on deployment.
 This will signal to each worker that it should finish the message it's currently handling and should shut down gracefully.
 Then, Supervisor will create new worker processes.
-The command uses the :ref:`app <cache-configuration-with-frameworkbundle>` cache internally - so make sure this is configured to use an adapter you like.
+The command uses the :ref:`app <cache-configuration-with-frameworkbundle>` cache internally - so make sure this is configured to use a preferred adapter.

 **Use the Same Cache Between Deploys**
     If your deploy strategy involves the creation of new target directories, you